Data-Centric Foundation Models in Computational Healthcare: A Survey: Foundation Models in Healthcare

 \subsubsection{Model initialization}

 Healthcare FM pre-training benefits from utilizing general FMs as the initial model to leverage their massive information.
 With proper model initialization, we recognize that much less data and fewer training epochs are needed for domain-specific pre-training of medical FMs.
-For example, BioBERT~\cite{lee2020biobert} is pre-trained on PubMed abstracts and PubMed Central (PMC\footnote{\url{https://www.ncbi.nlm.nih.gov/pmc/}}) full-text articles with BERT initialization and demonstrates better performance compared with BERT and previous state-of-the-art models when fine-tuned on three biomedical language tasks.
-PMC-LLaMA~\cite{wu2023pmc-llama} is an open-source language model fine-tuned from LLaMA~\cite{touvron2023llama} on biomedical academic papers.
-Singhal et al. ~\cite{singhal2022med-palm} apply instruction tuning on Flan-PaLM~\cite{chung2022flan-palm} to obtain Med-PaLM model, achieving state-of-the-art performance on a broad range of medical question answering (MedQA) tasks.
-MMedLM~\cite{qiu2024mmedc} is a multi-lingual language model for medicine, further pre-trained from InternLM~\cite{cai2024internlm2} using over 25B medical-related tokens across six languages.
-PubMedCLIP~\cite{eslami2021pubmedclip}, a CLIP model fine-tuned on medical image-text pairs from PubMed articles, shows outstanding performance on medical visual question answering (MedVQA) tasks.
-However, medical data heterogeneity has long been an obstacle to FM pre-training, generalization, and evaluation.
-As we see that medical data records reflect the complex nature of human disease complexity in clinics, overcoming this data heterogeneous challenge is crucial to enable FM robustness in real-world healthcare applications \cite{hathaliya2020security-privacy,chen2021synthetic,rajpurkar2022ai-health,liang2022advances,huang2020fusion}.
+Representative initialization pathways include biomedical language adaptation from BERT/LLaMA families and vision-language transfer from CLIP-style pre-training~\cite{lee2020biobert,wu2023pmc-llama,singhal2022med-palm,eslami2021pubmedclip}.
+We defer additional multilingual and task-specific initialization examples to \appref{appendix:ext-medfm}.
+Medical data heterogeneity has long been an obstacle to FM pre-training, generalization, and evaluation~\cite{huang2020fusion,rajpurkar2022ai-health}.
+This challenge is further compounded by privacy and governance constraints that limit cross-site data sharing~\cite{hathaliya2020security-privacy}.